TaylanUB/scheme-bytestructures/README.md

-The `bytestructure-ref-helper` and `bytestructure-ref-helper*` syntaxes are equivalent to `bytestructure-ref` and `bytestructure-ref*`, respectively, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor;
-instead of a bytestructure encapsulating these (in the case of a non-exhaustive index list) or the ultimate value of the referencing (in the case of an exhaustive index list).
+The `bytestructure-ref-helper` and `bytestructure-ref-helper*` syntaxes are equivalent to `bytestructure-ref` and `bytestructure-ref*`, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor; instead of a bytestructure encapsulating these (in the case of a non-exhaustive index list) or the ultimate value of the referencing (in the case of an exhaustive index list).

     (bytestructure-ref-helper bs 'y 1)
     ===> (bytestructure-bytevector bs), 5, uint8-v3